YulesRules/WebXR_Marker_Hacks/README.md

 <h1>WebXR Marker Tracking + Environment-Anchored Geometry - No Flags!</h1>
 This project extends the original Immersive Web Community Group's camera access + ArUco marker tracking sample by adding the ability to anchor a 3D object in environment space based on a detected marker position.
 It uses WebXR, OpenCV.js with ArUco support, and WebGL2 for rendering.<br><br>

 The motivation behind this project is partly due to frustration: image marker tracking in WebXR has been stuck behind feature flags in Chromium (like #webxr-incubations) for several years and hasn't seen much momentum toward being unflagged.
-This project is my workaround - using OpenCV.js for marker tracking outside of the WebXR API, and manually converting those positions into a persistent anchor in environment space. <br><br><b><i>A potential workaround for iOS is outlined later</b></i>, stay tuned!
+This project is my workaround - using OpenCV.js for marker tracking outside of the WebXR API, and manually converting those positions into a persistent anchor in environment space.

-This is also a testbed for future extensions and integrations.
+This is also a testbed for future extensions and integrations, including an iOS workaround ([see roadmap](#roadmap)).

 <p><br>
 Demo video: Coming soon